 If you’re wondering how to become a freelance writer, the good news is that it’s never been easier to get started.
 Blogging platforms have made it so that anyone with an idea, a keyboard, and an internet connection can start putting their thoughts out there for the world to see.

 In some ways, however, that’s made it more difficult.
 With so many blogs and writers working online, it can be difficult to stand out, or even know where to get started.
-But if you have a writing talent, there is work to be had, and there are ways you can stand out from the crowd and thrive as a writer.
+But if you have a writing talent, work from home writing jobs are abundant, and there are ways you can stand out from the crowd and thrive as a writer.

 You’ve always loved writing.
 Your friends tell you that you’re a fantastic writer.
-You aced English in school.
+You aced English in school and have maybe even considered teaching English online.
 These are all great places to start — but that’s all they are, places to start.

-To get paid to write, you will need to have a great voice and ear for the written word.
+To get paid to write, you will need to have a great voice (a great skill for voiceover jobs) and ear for the written word.
 But you’ll also need to know how to produce clean copy that adheres to a style guide, is grammatically perfect (or close to it), and — most importantly — is what the client wants from the assignment.

 While we wish this weren’t the case, most clients won’t be looking for thousands of words of fan fiction, or an amusing recollection of a funny experience you had at the grocery store, or any of the other brilliant essays or scenes you’ve jotted down in your notebook.
 They will be looking for clean, clear, polished, professional writing that achieves a business goal.

 To get there, a writing course can be a fantastic way to learn how to produce professional copy.
 Udemy is an online learning resource with numerous copywriting courses available online that can help you learn this unique skill.